catzy007/catzy007.github.io/posts/2023-03-30-fixing-my-old-speaker/content.md

 Next if you want to improve your playback quality using Bluetooth, you can change the audio codec to SBC-XQ.
-There are few Bluetooth audio codec available such as LDAC which is proprietary Sony audio codec which can handle bit rates up to 990 kbps as for contexts, CD Audio bit rates is about 1411 kbps, AAC which is usually used for Apple devices and can handle bit rates
+There are few Bluetooth audio codec available such as LDAC which is proprietary Sony audio codec that can handle bit rates up to 990 kbps as for contexts, CD Audio bit rates is about 1411 kbps, AAC which is usually used for Apple devices and can handle bit rates